 Value-Added Student Growth Measure

-Student growth measures make up 50% of a teacher’s or principal’s evaluation.
-If Value-Added data is available from the Ohio Academic Assessments in grades 4 through 8 reading and math, it must be used for 10-50% in the student growth measures calculation.
+Student growth measures make up a major percentage of a teacher’s or principal’s evaluation.
+If Value-Added data is available from the state assessments, it must be used in the student growth measures calculation at 10-50 percent (in districts following the original evaluation framework) and 10-42.5 percent (in districts using the alternative framework).
+See details on the graphic diagrams of the original and alternative frameworks posted here.

 Instructions for EVAAS access for teachers in new districts